Busted! Watch Blue Ivy Scold Grandma Tina Knowles for Filming in Paris Theatre

 Everybody needs to follow the rules—even grandma!

-As Tina Knowles continues her latest getaway to Paris, the proud mom to Beyoncé and Solange Knowles decided to take in the sights with a trip to the local theatre.
+As Tina Knowles continues her latest getaway to Paris, the proud mom to Beyoncé and Solange Knowles decided to take in the sights with a trip to the Palais Garnier theatre.

 "I'm in Paris, France and I'm at the most beautiful theater I've ever seen in my life about to look at the ballet," she shared with her followers.
 "Walking ballet is so cool."